sertansenturk/tdd_demo/README.md

 - Function implemented

 **Extra Tasks**
-- A docker image created with the
+- A docker image created with the `demo` package installed.
+Base the `Dockerfile` on the Python 3.7-alpine official Docker image
 - PEP8 violations and unittests are checked via tox.
 - Tests, setup and Docker builds run automatically via Travis CI